Denj1X/Some-Assembly-stuff/README.md

 #Introduction
-My name is Matei aka Denj1X and this is my first repository, with some C++ code.
+My name is Matei aka Denj1X and this is my first repository, with some Assembly x64 code.